zmuhls/exquisite-corpse/game.md

 11. One that had climbed the old blue wagon nibbling the whole time at angular boards
 12. Where am I?
 In the Village What do you want?
 Information Whose side are you on?
 That would be telling . . .
 We want Information You won't get it By hook or by crook . . .
 We will Who are you?
 The new Number Two Who is Number One?
 You are Number Six!!
 13. Hello, world.

-## Exquisite Corpse (2023)
-1. Here begins the Book of the Tales of Canterbury
-2. They call it the tied circle
-3. Twilight and evening bell and after that the dark
-4. All my life I had to fight
-5. Night seemed never ending
-6. and so we sat wondering if the sun would come up.